Soontao/presentations/src/sap/next/docker_all_in_one.md

 ## Introduction

-> `Docker` is a set of platform as a service (PaaS) products that use `OS-level virtualization` to deliver software in packages called containers. `Containers` are isolated from one another and bundle their own software, libraries and configuration files; they can communicate with each other through well-defined channels.
+> `Docker` is a set of platform as a service (PaaS) products that use [`OS-level virtualization`](https://en.wikipedia.org/wiki/OS-level_virtualization) to deliver software in packages called containers. `Containers` are isolated from one another and bundle their own software, libraries and configuration files; they can communicate with each other through well-defined channels.
 All containers are run by a `single operating system kernel` and therefore use fewer resources than virtual machines.

----

-## Key Points

-- `Linux` kernel support
-- Golang based (simply C lang API integration)
-- Uniform standards (Linux, AMD64)

 ---